Skip to main content

 The Centre presents the work of contemporary Irish artists, reinforces the rich heritage of Franco-Irish relations in today’s international context and fosters a vibrant and creative resident community.
 In addition to its diverse cultural programme, the CCI houses France’s primary multi-media library of resources on Ireland as well as significant historic archives and an Old Library.

-From the 14th of November to the 21th December
+From the 6th of February to the 29th March

-Opening night Thursday 13 November, from 6.30pm to 9pm, admission free
+Opening night Thursday 5 February, from 5:30pm to 9pm, admission free

 What's on now